 The second phase: Any changes that may have an operational or financial impact should be evaluated.
 This includes identifying the key revenue streams and contracts, reviewing the business’s current accounting policies and how they compare to the new standards, as well as communicating these analyses with various internal (such as upper management) and external stakeholders (such as shareholders and bankers).

 The last phase: Once everyone is on board, the preparation for adoption of the new standards can begin.
 Detailed timelines have to be established to execute any changes required as a result of the new standards.
 New accounting policies and procedures may have to be developed or, at the very least, existing ones will have to be modified.

 Even some of the more subtle changes could require full top-down changes at an organization.
 This will include the cooperation of lower-level employees as well as the C-suite executives.
-For some who don’t think the changes will affect them, they might want to be reminded that their bonuses may be impacted if revenue is the major driver in the calculation.
+Some don’t think the changes will affect them.
+But they might want to remember that their bonuses may shrink if revenue is the major driver in the calculation.

 Hogiadi (Hogi) Kurniawan, CPA, is a senior manager in the Audit and Business Advisory Services Department at Haskell & White LLP, one of the largest independently owned accounting, auditing and tax consulting firms in Southern California.

 Previously, Hogi was an audit manager for a Big Four firm and an audit manager for over eight years at one of the largest public accounting, consulting, and technology firms in the U.S., working with both public and private companies.

 Hogi has more than ten years of public accounting experience in multiple disciplines, including audit, mergers and acquisitions, revenue recognition matters and complex debt/equity financing transactions for both public and private companies in a variety of industries (manufacturing, retail, software and distribution) with annual revenues up to $1 billion.
 He can be reached atHKurniawan@hwcpa.com or (949) 450-6200.